gwils/tinymce-docs/enterprise/server.md

 Services require a configuration file named `application.conf` to be referenced by the application server.

+The allowed-origins configuration element will need to be specified in order for the other server-side components to work.
-This configuration file will require you to enter two pieces of information:
+It includes the following two pieces of information:

 - `origins` - which domains are allowed to communicate with the server-side editor features.
 - `url` - the location of the allowed-origins checking service itself.